peaclab/PACT/README.md

 * Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.).
 Users can specify the number of grids used in the simulation as multiple of 2 and 5 or as a power of 2.

 To run thermal simulations, go to /Example/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py.
 You can choose various synthetic power profiles, floorplans, and test cases within the python script.

+Note that, these example script test cases assume the users have already installed the __Xyce 6.12__ parallel version and __OpenMPI 3.1.4__.
+If the users haven't installed these two softwares, please change the solver to SuperLU.
+If the users are running PACT with serial version of __Xyce 6.12__, please make sure you set the number_of_core option in the modelParams files to 1.

 Users can also modify the corresponding modelParam files in the /Example/modelParams_files/ to select the simulation type as well as the solver.